WAUthethird/picoGPT/README.md

 Well...

 stupidGPT "features":
 * NumPy? ❌ Nope!
-I'm working to rip it out completely.
-This project is a pure Python implementation.
+I've ripped it out completely.
+This is a pure Python implementation.
 * Fast? ❌ Couldn't be further from the truth.
-Right now, stupidGPT takes around 1 minute per token, and I expect it to get far slower as I replace more NumPy functions with my own.
+Right now, stupidGPT takes around 1 minute per token with the smallest model and a relatively short prompt.
+With the largest model, expect 10 or more minutes per token.
 * Usable? ✅ Technically, yes!
 I've made sure to keep it fully functional as I replace NumPy functions with my own.
 But I wouldn't consider it usable in any other sense of the word.
 * Training code? ❌ Error, 4️⃣0️⃣4️⃣ not found
 * Batch inference? ❌ stupidGPT is civilized, single file line, one at a time only